hplp/ai-hardware-project-6501-group6/README.md

 ## Project Title:
 (Enter your project title - be creative)

-Espresso Language Language Model Deployed on Jetson Nano
+Design Space Exploration for Compressed Deep Convolutional Neural Network on SCALE Sim

 ## Project Description:
 (Provide a short description of the problem you're addressing)

-Quantize large language model into low-bit and deploy it on edge device Jetson Nano.
+Quantize Convolutional layer and feedforward layer into low-bit like int8, int4, and int2 and deploy it on the open source platform Systolic CNN AcceLErator Simulator (SCALE Sim).

 ## Key Objectives:
-- Quantization
+- Quantize convolutional layer and feedforward layer
 - Deployment
+- Design space exploration
 - Demonstrate the effective of our quantization method

 ## Technology Stack:
 (List the hardware platform, software tools, language(s), etc. you plan to use)

-Hardware platoform: Jetson Nano.
+Hardware platoform: Systolic CNN AcceLErator Simulator (SCALE Sim).

-Software tools: Pytorch and Ubuntu.
+Software tools: Pytorch, Ubuntu, and SCALE Sim.

-Language: Python.
+Language: Python, shell.

 ## Expected Outcomes:
 (Describe what you expect to deliver at the end of the project)

-Successfully deploy the quantized large language model on Jetson Nano edge device.
-Comparing the result and performance between with and without quantization, demonstrate the effective of our quantization method on language model deployed on tinyML.
+Successfully deploy the quantized Convolutional Neural Network on Open source platform SCALE Sim.
+Given a CNN layer, conduction design space exploration (DSE) for hardware archiecture parameters.
+Comparing the result and performance between with and without quantization, demonstrate the effective of our quantization and DSE mothod.

 ## Timeline:
 (Provide a rough timeline or milestones for the project)